-Hypothermia occurs when your body loses heat more rapidly that it can replace it and people falsely assume that it can only occur during extreme cold weather.
+Hypothermia occurs when your body loses heat more rapidly that it can replace it.
+People falsely assume that it can only occur during extreme cold weather.
 Your body functions such as blood flow and heart beat are affected when you are exposed to cold, but you need to figure out when your organs are in real danger.
-The human body is designed to operate best at 98.6 degrees Fahrenheit and when it goes under 95 degrees F, that’s when you enter hypothermia territory.
+The human body is designed to operate best at 98.6 degrees Fahrenheit.
+When it goes under 95 degrees F, that’s when you enter hypothermia territory.

-Just like any other medical conditions, one should learn that there are several symptoms of hypothermia and these distinct signs can tell you what you are dealing with and how critical the situation is.
+Just like any other medical conditions, one should learn that there are several symptoms of hypothermia.
+These distinct signs can tell you what you are dealing with and how critical the situation is.

 Levels of hypothermia: